localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 The second case, **inject with basic merge**, leaves the state of existing services untouched and adds the state of the pod into the instance.
 In the example, if we start from a state with SQS queue `q1` and inject an S3 bucket `b1`, the resulting instance state will contain the union of both `q1` and `b1`.

-The third case, **inject with deep merge**, has the ability to merge the state of resources with the same identity.
+The third case, **inject with deep merge**, provides the ability to merge the state of resources with the same identity.
 In the example, we combine an S3 object `o1` with an object `o2` into a combined S3 bucket `b1`.

 As you can imagine, the third merge scenario is the most complex one, and is also highly domain-specific for the respective services it gets applied to.
 As another example, assume we have a DynamoDB table `t1` in both, the running instance and the cloud pod - with the deep merge mechanism, we would end up creating a table that contains the table items from both the instance and the cloud pod.

-Please note that the merge strategies are currently still experimental and under active development.
+Note that the merge strategies are currently still experimental and under active development.
 We'd love to get your feedback on which merge scenarios work best for your particular use cases!

 # Cloud Pods Use Cases